 These can include word banks with different types of language e.g. personal language, questions, everyday verbs, everyday nouns, assertions and proportions.
 You can also prepare key words supported by visuals for students to take home to look at with parents and create displays to reinforce key words.
 You can involve the students when making these resources.

 For more from Prospero Teaching, head over to our website to register with us, check out our library of blogs, or find out about the CPD courses that we have coming up.
-As ever, the cost of our online and in-person courses is fully refundable (minus the booking fee) for attendees who register with Prospero Teaching.
-We offer job opportunities in EYFS, primary, secondary and special schools.

 No results found.....